Masters of Science in Mass Communication - Multimedia Journalism

 12-month, Online, No Gre

 Thank you for considering the Robertson School’s Master of Science in Mass Communications with a concentration in Multimedia Journalism.
 You’re making an investment in your future and we’re here to help!
 You’ve got questions.
 We’ve got answers.
 Fill out our Prospective Student Inquiry form to learn more and hear from our graduate enrollment team.

-Please note that the application for 2021/22 students is due March 15.
+The 2021 application deadline has been extended to May 7.
 To begin an application, visit the VCU Admissions website.

 More than a Master’s

 With the demand for bachelor’s degrees by most media organizations, the addition of a postgraduate degree helps you stand out and reach higher professional goals.
 Whether you’re looking for updated skill sets, making a career change or checking off a life goal, graduates of the Multimedia Journalism concentration represent a new generation of media professionals.